kapricorn-media/raylib-sample/README.md

 # raylib-sample

-A minimal example on how to use the [raylib.zig](https://github.com/kapricorn-media/raylib.zig/tree/zig_package) library via the Zig package manager.
+A minimal example on how to use the [raylib.zig](https://github.com/kapricorn-media/raylib.zig/tree/zig_package) and [raygui.zig](https://github.com/kapricorn-media/raygui.zig/tree/zig_package) libraries via the Zig package manager.

 ## Build